-Another application is the use of document groups for analytic comparisons in the Code Document Table in the main manual.
+Another application is the use of document groups for analytic comparisons in the Code Document Table.

-Document groups can also be added to Networks in the main manual and you can show which codes have been applied to which group.
+Document groups can also be added to Networks and you can show which codes have been applied to which group.

 Code groups can be used as global filters in analysis.

-Code groups can also be used in the Code Document Table in the main manual for case comparisons.
+Code groups can also be used in the Code Document Table for case comparisons.

 Users often mistake code groups as a kind of higher order code, which they are not.
 They do however can be quite useful in building a coding system.